Tuesday, August 28, 2012

 How to make the best decision when it comes to personal relationships and marriage?
 Cost involves the investment the person would undertake for the given relationship.
 Although I have discussed money mostly, it can also be the investment of time or emotion.
 The question is how much we are willing to invest in such a relationship, what its profits are and how stable or prone to a crash it is.

-This way of thinking may horrify some people, especially romantics, at first glance, but it can save a lot of pain and suffering later.
-There are cases where people have devoted most of their lives to a person, sometimes the proverbial high school sweetheart, only to realize that they have wasted their life, in terms of time, happiness and opportunities.
+This way of thinking may horrify some people, especially romantics, at least at first glance, but it can save a lot of pain and suffering later.
+There are cases where people have devoted most of their lives to a person, sometimes the proverbial high school sweetheart, only to realize that they have wasted their life, in terms of time, happiness, and opportunities.
 So before one fully enters a relationship for the long haul (or so one hopes), one needs to analyze its components first.

 How much happiness is this person able to generate for me?
 This question clearly depends on one's own definition of happiness.
-A life that would be based on overwhelming passionate feelings will give you bliss and its other side of the coin torment as well.
+A life that would be based on overwhelming passionate feelings will give you bliss and, its other side of the coin, torment as well.
 Love and jealousy are no strangers to each other.
 But happiness needs, again in the sense of a long-term commitment, to include companionship.
 This person may be sexy and irresistible, but will she continue to be so in say fifteen or twenty years?
 What then?

 However, if your definition of happiness is broader and you gain joy from shared activities, going out for walks, watching movies or having talks and discussions, then your chances of feeling fulfilled or satisfied have risen dramatically.
 This is the person I can spend my whole life with and not be bored, a decision not limited to sex or income in this case.